 Read More: Mount Kilimanjaro Packing List.

-Tip #3 for rocking Mount Kilimanjaro: Training
+Tips for Kilimanjaro: Training

 If you think you’re going to stroll on to the Mount Kilimanjaro without training, you’re kidding yourself.
 While it is a trekking mountain and doesn’t require any technical or mountaineering training, making sure you complete some sort of physical training prior to the hike.

 To feel fully prepared to climb Mount Kilimanjaro your training should start at least 3 to 4 months before you begin your trek.

 A few ways to train for the mountain are:

 - Rowing Machine

 With those suggestions in mind remember that getting your heart rate up is so important.
 Cardio will help more than any kind of training because it helps to strengthen your heart.
 Adding a backpack with weight inside will add to the simulation of hiking.

 Tip #4 for rocking Mount Kilimanjaro: Mental Toughness

 Of all the tips for Kilimanjaro I can give you I truly believe that mental toughness is the most important.
 You can train for a year and be completely physically prepared, but without mental toughness you could turn around at the first sign of a challenge.